Bayesian Matrix Decomposition and Applications

-Primarily, this book serves as a summary of the purpose and significance of key Bayesian matrix decomposition methods, including real-valued decomposition, nonnegative matrix factorization, and Bayesian interpolative decomposition.
-It delves into the origin and complexity of these methods, shedding light on their practical applications.
-The only mathematical prerequisite is a first course in statistics and linear algebra, ensuring accessibility with rigorous proofs provided throughout the development.
+This book primarily serves as a concise overview of the purpose, significance, and practical utility of key Bayesian matrix decomposition methods, including real-valued decomposition, nonnegative matrix factorization (NMF), and Bayesian interpolative decomposition.
+It explores the origins and computational characteristics of these methods and highlights their real-world applications.
+The only prerequisites are a basic course in linear algebra and introductory statistics, ensuring accessibility while maintaining mathematical rigor through carefully presented proofs throughout the text.

-\chapter{\begin{normalsize}Keywords\end{normalsize}}
+\section{\begin{normalsize}Keywords\end{normalsize}}